 About Dr. Kathrin Neumüller

 Dr. oec.
 HSG Kathrin Neumüller is Co-Managing Director at ValueQuest and an expert in employee inspiration and empowerment.
-She also teaches strategic management and marketing management in the MAS Business Administration program.
-She holds a doctorate from the University of St. Gallen (HSG) and a Master of Philosophy (M.Phil.) from the University of Cambridge.
+She also teaches strategic management in the MBA program at the ZHAW.
+She holds a doctorate from the University of St. Gallen (HSG) and studied at the University of Cambridge.
+Learn more about Kathrin

 Inspired?
 Then share this post via your favorite platform.